Updated: September 11, 2020

 We have an A-Rating from SSL labs as we have updated our certificates to the latest encryption level, and we also updated our list of ciphers to the strongest ones only.

-CDNetworks is a network accelerator that provides faster access for our customers located away from our Dallas data servers.
+CDNetworks is a network accelerator that provides faster access for our customers on TierPoint, and those located in China.
 It provides endpoints around the globe and connects to our data center in Dallas.
 From a security standpoint, CDNetwork is supporting HTTPS with the same level of security Shotgun supports (TLS 1.2 downgrade to TLS 1.1, TLS 1.0, and SSLv3 is not possible).
-While using CDNetwork is optional, it is activated by default for new accounts; this can be changed on demand.
+While using network acceleration is optional, it is activated by default for new accounts; this can be changed on demand.

 The Shotgun Web application is a single tenant application.
 Each tenant (site) runs in its own process and has its own logical PostgreSQL database.